adap/flower/doc/source/example-pytorch-centralized.rst

 Let's now create a :code:`cifar.py` to train your CIFAR-10 dataset centralized.

 First, all required packages as :code:`torch` and :code:`torchvision` need to be implemented.
 You can see that we do not implement any package for federated learning.
-You can keep all these import as they are even for the federated learning process at a later point.
+You can keep all these imports as they are even for the federated learning process at a later point.

 .. code-block:: python